ymirmeddeb/LiDARNavigatorBot/README.md

 Successfully meeting our objectives, "Alex to the Rescue" demonstrated the practical application of our theoretical knowledge, underscoring our robot's ability to navigate and execute search and rescue missions autonomously.

 ## Acknowledgements
-We extend our gratitude to our project supervisor and the faculty at the National University of Singapore's College of Design and Engineering for their unwavering support and resources.
+Special thanks to our project supervisor and the NUS College of Design and Engineering for providing resources and support.

-For a step-by-step guide on setting up and more details, please refer to the Wiki section of this repository.

-## Contribution Guidelines
-Contributions to the "Alex to the Rescue" project are highly encouraged!
-If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.